miyanokomiya/no-mans-folly-doc/src/workspace-files.md

 Currently, there's no good way to know which asset files aren't used in the diagram.

 ## Without workspace
 You can make a diagram with no workspace, but the diagram data will be gone unless it's saved to a workspace before you leave the page.
-You cannot import asset files when no workspace is prepared for the diagram.

 ## File format
 The formart of `diagram.folly` and `[sheet id].folly` files are binary format provided by [Yjs](https://docs.yjs.dev/).